Chomutov: Transport

+The D7 motorway from Prague to the Czech-german border in Hora Svatého Šebestiána runs through the western part of Chomutov.
+In Chomutov it crosses with the I/13 road (part of the European route E442) from Karlovy Vary to Liberec.

+Chomutov is located at the crossroads of several important railway lines: Prague–Cheb, Plzeň–Most, Děčín–Kadaň and Rakovník–Jirkov.
+The city is served by two train station: Chomutov and Chomutov město.

 Public transport

 Transport around Chomutov is operated by buses since 1995 and also by trolleybuses.
 The trolleybus net connects Chomutov with neighbouring Jirkov.
 They jointly operate a transport company (Dopravní podnik měst Chomutova a Jirkova).

+Sport

+Chomutov is home to the ice hockey club Piráti Chomutov, playing in the second tier, and association football club FC Chomutov, playing in the lower amateur tiers.

+The city has two sport areas: Zadní Vinohrady, where the water park, football and athletics stadium are located, and Domovinka in the area of the former motorcycle speedway stadium, with two multifunctional courts for tennis, basketball and volleyball and artificially constructed hills for sledding and bobsledding.

 Sights

 Since 1992, the historical city centre has been urban monument zone.
 The historical centre is in the shape of an oblong, and is surrounded by arcades.
 The 1. máje Square with its Baroque Column of the Holy Trinity by Ambrož Laurentis from 1697 is banked by seven statues of saints built between 1725 and 1732.

 The city hall is situated in the northwest side and it used to be a commendam until 1607.
 The city hall is situated next to the Church of St. Catherine built in early Gothic style and finished in 1281.

 On the opposite side there is the Church of Assumption of the Virgin Mary, built in late Gothic style between 1518 and 1542.
 The church is situated next to the 53.7 m tall dominant of the city, the City Tower.
-The tower was renovated after the fire in 1525 and rebuilt to Neogothic style in 1874.
+The tower was renovated after the fire in 1525 and rebuilt to neo-Gothic style in 1874.
 Nowadays it is used as an observation tower.

 At the end of the south side there is the Baroque Church of Saint Ignatius with two towers on the north frontage.
 The church was built for Jesuits by Carlo Lurago between 1663 and 1668.
 The building called Špejchar from the 17th century was used by Jesuits as earlier church and it adjoins the east side of the Church of St. Ignatius.
 Nowadays it is used as a gallery.

 There is the Jesuit college south of the Church of St. Ignatius from the 16th and 17th century, which nowadays houses the city museum.
 The most important building from the Gothic residential houses is the late Gothic house No. 9.

 The Zoopark Chomutov borders with the Alum Lake on its north side.
 The zoo is focused mostly on breeding European and mainly domestic wild animals (wolf, european bison, etc.).
 The zoo is the largest in the country by area, with an area of 112 ha.